-... the most pernicious areas of criminal activity and against some of the most dangerous individuals in society, including apprehending armed offenders, making gang arrests, serving high-risk warrants, hostage rescues, extraction of barricaded suspects, witness protection, and investigating the most serious offences including murder, multi-kilo trafficking in cocaine and methamphetamines and possession and use of dangerous weapons.21
+... the most pernicious areas of criminal activity and against some of the most dangerous individuals in society, including apprehending armed offenders, making gang arrests, serving high-risk warrants, hostage rescues, extraction of barricaded suspects, witness protection, and investigating the most serious offences including murder, multi-kilo trafficking in cocaine and methamphetamines and possession and use of dangerous weapons.

-[25] According to the police, once criminals are able to identify undercover officers, it is reasonable to expect that the safety of those officers will be at risk.22 services.
-They refer to Order 01-01,23 in which Commissioner Loukidelis found that the disclosure of even statistical information could help to identify health practitioners.
+[25] According to the police, once criminals are able to identify undercover officers, it is reasonable to expect that the safety of those officers will be at risk.

+The police draw an analogy between the threats to physical safety of undercover officers and the threat to the safety of medical professionals who provide abortion services.
+They refer to Order 01-01, in which Commissioner Loukidelis found that the disclosure of even statistical information could help to identify health practitioners.
 He accepted that those practitioners had legitimate concerns about their own safety and that of their families.
-The police submit that the danger to police officers is even more serious as "police officers in British Columbia suffer more deaths and physical harms from criminals than abortion service providers do from anti-abortion activists or extremists".24
+The police submit that the danger to police officers is even more serious as "police officers in British Columbia suffer more deaths and physical harms from criminals than abortion service providers do from anti-abortion activists or extremists".